 The Yankees and Rays meet in a rivalry series in The Bronx this weekend, a three-game set that will have much to say about which team wins the American League East.
-Sports bettors in New York have several sports betting apps to choose from for wagering on MLB in September.
+Sports bettors have several NY sports betting apps to choose from for wagering on MLB in September.

 In June it appeared the 2022 New York Yankees might elbow their way next to the 1998, 1961, and 1927 teams as one of the most successful in franchise history.
 Maybe the weight of such expectations was too burdensome.
 Maybe the hot summer tuckered them out.
 Or maybe this Yankees team is not as good as it seemed earlier in the season.